One of the year’s strongest typhoons has deadly impact in ‘China’s Hawaii’ before hitting Vietnam - KESQ

 It made further landfall in neighboring Vietnam on Saturday afternoon, about 120 kilometers (75 miles) east of the capital Hanoi, having also hit the southwestern end of China’s Guangdong province.

-The storm is expected to bring strong winds and significant storm surges to northern Vietnam over the next several hours, with heavy rains continuing through the weekend.
+The storm was expected to bring strong winds and significant storm surges to northern Vietnam over the next several hours, with heavy rains continuing through the weekend.

-More than a million people were evacuated to safer territory in Hainan and Guangdong while early reports from Chinese state media on Saturday morning said many trees were down and there was some local flooding.
-Some 830,000 households were left without electricity initially in the storm, although power has already been restored to 260,000 homes.
+More than a million people were evacuated to safer territory in Hainan and Guangdong while early reports from Chinese state media on Saturday morning said many trees were down and there was some local flooding, as well as power outages.

 Scientists have found that hotter oceans caused by the human-caused climate crisis are leading storms to intensify more rapidly.
 Just two days ago, Yagi was a tropical storm with top winds of 90 kilometers per hour (60 miles per hour), but it quickly gathered strength over the warm waters of the South China Sea.
 As it thundered towards Hainan, Yagi had been classified as a super typhoon but it lost some strength before making landfall and was downgraded.